Documentation

 The log directive applies to the hostnames of the site block it appears in, unless overridden with the hostnames subdirective.

 When configured, by default all requests to the site will be logged.
-To conditionally skip some requests from logging, use the skip_log directive.
+To conditionally skip some requests from logging, use the log_skip directive.

-Since Caddy v2.5, by default, headers with potentially sensitive information (Cookie, Set-Cookie, Authorization and Proxy-Authorization) will be logged with empty values.
+By default, headers with potentially sensitive information (Cookie, Set-Cookie, Authorization and Proxy-Authorization) will be logged as REDACTED in access logs.
 This behaviour can be disabled with the log_credentials global server option.

 Syntax